Fitness Trackers May Help Detect Potentially Dangerous Irregular Heartbeats

 Sleep study, when obstructive sleep apnea is suspected

-Blood-thinning (anticoagulant) medicines or aspirin, to help prevent stroke
+Blood-thinning (anticoagulant) medicines, to help prevent stroke

 Medicines to help prevent AFib (antiarrhythmics)

-Treatment for the main cause of AFib, if known
+Treatment for the main cause of AFib, if known (such as IV fluid if the cause is dehydration)

 AFib is also linked to an increased risk for dementia and a shorter lifespan.